-First, let me explain that a Bitcoin is a type of digital currency which is traded person to person.
+First, let me explain that you can Buy Bitcoin Australia is a type of digital currency which is traded person to person.
 It is not backed by a government or considered legal tender.
 While Bitcoin is one of the earliest and most widely known digital currency systems, it is not the only one that is available.
 These are sometimes called “altcoin,” “virtual currency,” or “cryptocurrency.”

 Unlike government-created currencies where a central bank controls the creation of the currency, Bitcoins are uncontrolled or tracked by any government.
 This allows people to send or receive money across borders freely, with none of the restrictions, tracking, or caps that are normally placed on transactions by governments.

 A digital money system has an inherent problem common to all money systems.
 How do you keep the currency, especially one that is entirely digital, from being counterfeited?
 What stops someone from creating Bitcoins or selling the same Bitcoin multiple times?

 The solution is a type of open source, public ledger that tracks every Bitcoin transaction from the beginning of Bitcoin time.
 It makes it virtually impossible to cheat.
 The creation of new Bitcoins is controlled via a process called mining.
 Only a limited number of new Bitcoins are allowed into the system annually, similar to how the precious metal supply gradually expands annually based on the mining of new metal.